ippontech/blog-usa/posts/jhipster-5-release.md

 Micrometer is the new metrics library provided by Spring Cloud.
 It aims to be a facade for all the metrics backend and to replaces the dropwizwards-metrics library.
 Because Dropwizard is already deeply integrated with JHipster, the team has decided to exclude micrometer from this version until they can provide a better support.
 You can follow the [issue on GitHub](https://github.com/jhipster/generator-jhipster/issues/7100).

 ### Spring Cloud Components
-Not all the new components from Spring Cloud have been integrated (Spring Cloud Vault, Sleuth) and the team is still debating to use or not the newest Spring Cloud Gateway as the new foundation for the JHipster gateway.
+Not all the new components from Spring Cloud have been integrated (Spring Cloud Vault) and the team is still debating to use or not the newest Spring Cloud Gateway as the new foundation for the JHipster gateway.

 # Miscellaneous changes